Get ready to take the construction industry to the next level digitally!

 More information about the event, mentors, additional challenges and prizes, and other important updates will be added on an ongoing basis - make sure to stay up to date!

-👉 Follow the event on our FACEBOOK page.
+👉 Follow the FACEBOOK event.

 The hackathon is funded by the Estonian Digital Construction Cluster, Estonian Wooden Houses Cluster, Estonian Ministry of Economic Affairs and Communications, the Ministry of Environment of Finland, Remato, the European Regional Development Fund, and Enterprise Estonia.

-🚀🚀CHALLENGE #1.
+🚀🚀CHALLENGE.
 Offsite-prefabricated deep energy renovation digital solutions (by the Estonian Wooden Houses Cluster).

 The Problem.
 In Estonia, most apartment buildings have the same typical problems: high energy consumption levels, insufficient ventilation, uneven indoor temperatures, and insufficient thermal comfort levels.
 Therefore, standard solutions have been developed for the onsite energy renovation of ventilation and thermal insulation of the building envelope of brick and concrete apartment buildings in Estonia.